ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/bmi/index.rst

 :math:`\text{RR(x)} = {\text{RR}_0}^{\frac{\max\left((x-\text{TMREL}), 0\right)}{\text{5 kg/m2}}}`

 Where RR(x) is the RR at exposure level x and RR\ :sub:`0`\  is the increase in RR for each 5 kg/m\ :sup:`2`\ above the TMREL.
-We used DisMod-MR 2.1 to pool effect sizes from included studies and generate a dose-response curve for each of the outcomes associated with high SBP.
-The tool enabled us to incorporate random effects across studies and include data with different age ranges.
+GBD used DisMod-MR 2.1 to pool effect sizes from included studies and generate a dose-response curve for each of the outcomes associated with high SBP.
+The tool enabled GBD to incorporate random effects across studies and include data with different age ranges.
 RRs were used universally for all countries and the meta-regression only helped to pool the three major sources and produce RRs with uncertainty and covariance across ages taking into account the uncertainty of the data points.

 Theoretical minimum-risk exposure level
 +++++++++++++++++++++++++++++++++++++++